EmilioOldenziel/sudokusolver/README.md

 # sudokusolver

-numpy en opencv2 needed to run the program
+numpy, opencv2 and pytesseract needed to run the program

 python recognizeSudoku.py sudoku.jpeg

+The actual solver is from Peter Norvig